 - Citizenship: The process for immigrants to become U.S. citizens.

 Participants learn through lectures, real-life case studies, interactive online activities, and hands-on training in legal intake and client service.
-This mix of learning methods helps students and volunteers gain both knowledge and practical skills.
+This mix of learning methods helps students and volunteers gain both knowledge and practical skills, whether they enroll in the BYU course, the NOMAS volunteer course, or both over time.

 Pathway to DOJ Accreditation